TeamEpochGithub/aicup-birds-radar-detection-tool/README.md

 ### Train rows

 The submission csv for the website can contain extra rows of the train set.
-The website will then also plot the predicted score against train rows, with the ground truth, and calculate a mean average score.
+The website will then also plot the predicted score against train rows, with the ground truth, and calculate a mean average score for the Out of Fold predictions.
 Its useful to put your local cross validation test rows in here.

+The website cannot compute your score on the test data as it does not have access to the labels, to view your score on the LB submit your submission.csv to Kaggle.

-Rember that such a enhanced submission csv is invalid for kaggle.
+Rember that the enhanced submission csv for the tool is invalid for kaggle.
 Ensure your pipeline creates a stripped submission csv with only probalities for the test data for Kaggle scoring.

 See [introduction_workshop.py](introduction_workshop.py)